endikoci02/dice-roller-mpc-server/README.md

 ##note for windows installation make sure to use // on the path

-🔎 Verification & Testing
-You can test standard server without Claude by using standard Docker MCP CLI in your terminal:

-1. Verify Registration
+Verify Registration

 Bash

 docker mcp server list

-# Output should include: dice-roller
-2. Test a Roll
+# Test a Roll

-Bash
+You can test standard server without Claude by using standard Docker MCP CLI in your terminal:

+Bash:

 docker mcp call dice-roller roll_die '{"sides": "20"}'
-# Output: 🎲 Rolled a d20: 15
+Output: 🎲 Rolled a d20: 15

 ## Usage Examples